-The important points that must be considered during the raking shoring can be listed as follows:
+The critical points that must be considered during the raking Shoring can be listed as follows:

-1. The rakers are positioned such that they are inclined at an angle of 45 degrees to the ground as far as possible.
+1. The rakers are positioned to be inclined at an angle of 45 degrees to the ground as far as possible.
 However, the inclination angle may vary from 45 degrees to 75 degrees.

-2. The rakers must be properly braced at regular intervals.
+2. The rakers must be adequately braced at regular intervals.

 3. In the case of tall buildings, rider rakers may be used to reduce the length of the rakers.

 4. The suitable size of the rakers must be decided based on the thrust expected to be imposed by the wall.

 5. It must be noted that the centerline of the wall and the raker meet at the floor level.